grammyjs/grammY/README.md

 ## Deno Support

-All grammY packages published by [@grammyjs](https://github.com/grammyjs) run natively on Deno.
+All grammY packages published by [@grammyjs](https://github.com/grammyjs) run natively on [Deno](https://deno.land).
 We are compiling every codebase to still run on Node.

 However, given that most bot developers are still using Node, all documentation is written Node-first.
 We may migrate it if Deno overtakes Node.
-If you are already on Deno today, we expect you to know what you're doing.
-You mainly have to adjust the imports to URL imports, and import from [`https://deno.land/x/grammy/mod.ts`](https://deno.land/x/grammy).
+If you are already on Deno today, import grammY from [`https://deno.land/x/grammy/mod.ts`](https://deno.land/x/grammy).

+You may also be interested in [why we support Deno](https://grammy.dev/resources/faq.html#why-do-you-support-deno).

 ## [Contribution Guide »](./CONTRIBUTING.md)